rafaelbogfreitas/sacada_do_predio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The application consists in three main views:
+The application UI consists in three main views:

 * Main page - Information about the project.
-* Dashboard - Dashboard where the user can see registered cases nearby on a map or in the cards below.
+* Dashboard - Dashboard where the user can see the cases nearby on a map or in the cards below.
 * Single case - This is where the user can see the details of a single case and get contact info of the user who registered the case.

-The views are illustrated below for desktop and mobile devices:
+The views are illustrated in the screenshots below for desktop and mobile devices:

 ![Desktop views](public/images/readme/Sacada_Readme_Desktop.png)